Vehicle Theft Prevention

 - Chevrolet Impala

-- Take your key; don't leave it in or on your vehicle.
+- Take your vehicle's key; do not leave it in or on your vehicle.

 - Close and lock all windows and doors when you park.